Taxidermist

 clay.

-- Some mounts
+- Some mounts are also prepared

-are also prepared using fibreglass moulds and modern polyurethane
+using fibreglass moulds and modern polyurethane materials.

-- Once dry the
+- Once dry the mounts may

-colour vision would be required.
+would be required.

-- Mounts are
+- Mounts are often set within

-also constructed using modern modelling and moulding techniques.
+modern modelling and moulding techniques.
+Again a good knowledge

-Again a good knowledge of an animals living habitat is required.
+of an animals living habitat is required.

 Taxidermists usually spend their entire day in the workshop.